quantumatic/stellar/README.md

 // example of auto trait
 impl[T] Test for T {}
-impl[T] !Test for T? {} // trait will NOT be implemented for options impl[T] !Test for T where T = Default {} // trait will NOT be implemented for types implementing Default
+impl[T] !Test for T? {} // trait will NOT be implemented for options impl[T] !Test for T where T of Default {} // trait will NOT be implemented for types implementing Default
 ```

 Immutability by default!